 I think I’ve been promising this post for about 2 years…oops!
-This is a follow-up to the original Modern Ombre Triangle Quilt Pattern!
+This is a follow-up to the original Modern Ombre Triangle Quilt Pattern with more details about how to get sharp triangles!
 The original pattern has lots of info in it, but this post will fill in all the gaps to make it super easy to achieve a triangle quilt that you will be proud of!
 I also updated the pattern piece so there is less guess work!

 Not all of my points are sharp in my original quilt.
 By the time I finished the original triangle quilt I had figured it out.
 So don’t worry if you’ve made one and it wasn’t perfect.
 We still love ours.